dataengineeringpilipinas/datahub/README.md

-# DEP Data Hub
+# DEP DataHub

-Welcome to the **DEP Data Hub**, a community-driven initiative by Data Engineering Pilipinas (DEP) to empower Filipino communities through data and data-driven projects.
+Welcome to the **DEP DataHub**, a community-driven initiative by Data Engineering Pilipinas (DEP) to empower Filipino communities through data and data-driven projects.

 ## About